holdthebreath/practice/thinking/concurrency/精通Java并发-JMM.md

 - The default initialization of any object happens-before any other actions (other than default-writes) of a program.
 3. When a program contains two conflicting accesses (§17.4.1) that are not ordered by a happens-before relationship, it is said to contain a data race.
 4. The semantics of operations other than inter-thread actions, such as reads of array lengths (§10.7), executions of checked casts (§5.5, §15.16), and invocations of virtual methods (§15.12), are not directly affected by data races.
+   Therefore, a data race cannot cause incorrect behavior such as returning the wrong length for an array.

 ```
 1. happens-before关系的目的在这句，**happens-before定义何时存在数据冲突**。